 Trust me.
 Take the little extra time to add a dedicated primer coat.
 You’ll save a lot of time and money in the end.

-The primer was slightly-off white when it dried, so it was easy to tell where I’d already painted and what still needed to be done.
+The primer was slightly-off white when it dried.
+That makes it easy to tell where I’d already painted and what still needed to be done.

 How about painting unfinished garage walls?